How To Caulk Windows (2024 Guide)

 What happens if you don’t caulk your windows?

-If you don’t caulk your windows, treated air may leak out of your home or drafts will come in.
+If you don’t caulk your windows, treated air may leak out of your home or drafts may leak in.
 This causes your air conditioner or furnace to work harder, leading to increased energy bills.

 Where should you not use caulking?